jooby-dev/jooby-docs/docs/obis-observer/commands/SetupMeterProfile.md

-# SetMeterArchiveProfile
+# SetupMeterProfile

-Request/response to set the archive settings for the specific meter profile.
+Request/response to setup the meter profile.

 ## Request